xtyrrell/maxonbank/README.md

  # MaxonBank
 MaxonBank is a Kotlin + Spring Boot + Axon Framework application that supports opening, depositing to, and withdrawing from accounts.

-We use the terminology as described in the [Ubiquitous Language Notion document](https://www.notion.so/Ubiquitous-Language-51b1115c4f42410fb2bd10e52548b1ad).

 The application is structured around the CQRS pattern.
 It has the following packages:
 - `coreapi` defines the basic shared interfaces: the commands, events, exceptions, and queries that are then used by the different parts of the application
 - `command` defines each Aggregate model with all of its command handlers, each applying its relevant business logic before publishing the relevant event